-Coronavirus poses a serious threat to all of us.
-As care workers, we are at the forefront of the struggle against the virus.
-We put ourselves at risk to provide direct care and support to high risk groups including the over-70s and people with underlying health conditions.
+As care workers, we have been at the forefront of the struggle against COVID-19.
+We have put ourselves at risk to provide care and support to vulnerable service users.

-As care workers, we are calling for urgent action now to protect vital care workers, the elderly and those most at risk to the spread of COVID-19.
-That's why we are calling on our employers, local councils and other commissioners of social care to:
+As care workers, we are calling on local councils and other commissioners of social care to:

 Never again should care workers have to choose between our own health or hardship.
 We need proper sick pay to prevent the spread of infections to service users.

 Care workers are underpaid and undervalued, creating a crisis of staff recruitment and retention.
 We need a pay rise and guaranteed hours - all care workers should be paid a starting salary of at least £10 per hour with pay progression.
 Travel time, holiday and sleep-in shifts should be paid at the appropriate full hourly rate.

 Care workers must have a say in how services are run - we are the experts.
 Our voices should be heard through recognised trade unions.